 The debt discount is amortized straight-line over the stated life of the obligation, which approximates the effective interest method.

 As the Company allocated the proceeds based on the relative fair value, this reduced the proceeds allocated to the debt host instrument and as such, the effective conversion rate was lower than the stated conversion rate at commitment date, which triggered the recognition of a beneficial conversion option of approximately $0.9 million.

 As of August 31, 2018, the remaining unamortized balance was $2.2 million.

 The table below presents the changes of the debt discount during the years ended August 31, 2018 and 2017:

 Event of default

 The Company executed registration rights agreements with each of its institutional investors.
 These registration rights agreements require, among other things, that the initial registration statement should be (a) filed within 30 days of June 4, 2018, and (b) declared effective within 90 days of June 4, 2018.
 Our registration statement was filed on October 1, 2018 and it was declared effective by the SEC on October 29, 2018; thus, both the filing and effectiveness deadlines were missed.

-The Company recorded in its condensed consolidated financial statements the mandatory default amount as stipulated in the convertible note agreements.
-As of November 30, 2018 and August 31, 2018, the Company recorded approximately $3.5 million, which is reported under current liabilities in its condensed consolidated statement of operations.
+The Company recorded in its consolidated financial statements the mandatory default amount as stipulated in the convertible note agreements.
+As of August 31, 2018, the Company recorded approximately $3.9 million, which is reported under other current liabilities in its consolidated statement of operations.